bitpaint/Gource-Tools/README.md

 -   **User Profiles**: Users can create, edit, and delete their own custom profiles.
 -   **Default Profile Management**: Any profile (system or user) can be designated as the default for new projects via the "Config Files" page.
 The default profile is automatically selected when creating a new project.
 -   **Duplication**: Any profile can be duplicated to create a new customizable user profile.
+-   **Enhanced Input Controls**: All date inputs provide intuitive YYYY-MM-DD formatting, numeric fields can be completely cleared, and values are only validated when needed.

 ### 4. Rendering and Visualization